yu-jeffy/ink-jet/application.md

 Users are provided parameters to adjust with their prompts, and can modify the temperature and number of retrieval documents from the vectorstore.

+We also plan to incorporate a terminal window, either below the main UI or in a collapsable window.

 ![ui-mockup](https://jyu.llc/inkjet_mockupui.png)

 #### Data Model / Architecture